 Medewi Point is a 5 minute scooter ride or drive away.
 If you wish to walk to the point – which is approximately 800 meters along the beach front and a short paddle across the river mouth – just ask Yani to leave the side gate open for you and you’ll be able to walk the 40 meters to the beach along a rice paddy wall.
 Medewi Manor is situated directly behind the beach.

-If you’ve never surfed before and would like to learn how, Medewi Manor recommends our local surf instructor Ali, who will have you up and riding a wave in no time.
-Ali is a superb communicator, fluent in the English language and takes the time before hitting the water to run you through the basics.
+If you’ve never surfed before and would like to learn how, Medewi Manor recommends our local surf instructor Alie, who will have you up and riding a wave in no time.
+Alie is a superb communicator, fluent in the English language and takes the time before hitting the water to run you through the basics.
 Preferring to begin on Sumbul beach where you can comfortably master the balance and control required to stand up on the board, he will also navigate you onto the waves, firstly at Sumbul beach and then if required at Medewi point.
-Often pushing you onto the waves Ali will also give you tips – post wave – on what to do in certain situations.
-After a few days with Ali’s expertise you should be good to go.
+Often pushing you onto the waves Alie will also give you tips – post wave – on what to do in certain situations.
+After a few days with Alie’s expertise you should be good to go.
+You can contact Alie directly on +62 8523-7159-668 or simply ask Yani to arrange a lesson for you.
+Both Yani and Alie are also available through WhatsApp.

-Ali also has the correct boards ready to learn on, which is an extremely important aspect to getting you up and going in the quickest time possible.
+Alie also has the correct boards ready to learn on, which is an extremely important aspect to getting you up and going in the quickest time possible.
 If you are wanting to learn how to surf, we strongly recommend you bring along a rashie and booties.
-These are the very basic requirements you need if you intend to surf and leave the beach break to head over to the point where you’ll spend at least a couple of hours in the water.
-Just ask Yani to make contact with Ali to book in a time for your first lesson.
+These are the very basic requirements you need if you intend to surf and leave the beach break to head over to Medewi Point where you’ll spend at least a couple of hours in the water.
+Just ask Yani to make contact with Alie to book in a time for your first lesson.
+Alternatively you can call Ali directly on +62 8523-7159-668.

 Breaking from top to bottom with a couple of sections, it’s a great wave.